ingolemo/python-lenses/tutorial/compose.md

 	Vector(3, 2)

 Here `Vector.x` and `Vector.y` are unbound lenses, but `my_vector.x` and `my_vector.y` are both bound lenses that are bound to `my_vector`.
-This should remind you of the way that python's methods and properties work.
+A lens used in this way is similar to python's `property` decorator, except that the api is more powerful and the setter acts immutably.

 If you ever end up focusing an object with a sublens as one of its attributes, lenses are smart enough to follow that sublens to its focus.